-Note: we would never reach out to you without prior engagement and arrangements made.
+Also note: We would never reach out to you without prior engagement and arrangements made.

-Your PIN (this is the 6 digit number you use to log in, make card payments or withdraw money from an ATM)
+Your PIN number (this is the 6 digit number you use to log in, make card payments or withdraw money from an ATM)

 The full 16 digit number on your card or three digit number (CVV) on the back of your card

-Any other password like your email address password or other private information
+Other passwords like your email address password or other private information

 Do not respond to a request seeking for you to validate or verify your personal information or details of any transaction.